-From the outset, Thinking Governance was built to deal with foundational issues of governance.
+From the outset, Thinking Governance has been built to deal with foundational issues of governance.

-That meant the issues of strategic direction, strategic focus and role and staying out of management.
-It meant encouraging governors to raise their eyes to the horizon, and set a course for where they want the school to go.
+That means issues of strategic direction, strategic focus and staying out of management.
+It means encouraging governors to raise their eyes to the horizon, and setting a course for where they want the school to go.

-But no school can strategise in a vacuum, sitting blissfully unaware of the pressures brought by an inspection framework, especially if they’re struggling.
+But no school can plan in a vacuum, sitting blissfully unaware of the pressures brought by an inspection framework, especially if they’re struggling.

 It’s much too easy, though, to dismiss Thinking Governance as being only for ‘good’ or ‘outstanding’ schools.
 For those schools, having a great strategic vision almost certainly helped them get where they are – but, as Mercedes Benz once noted in training their sales teams, ‘what gets you there doesn’t keep you there’.

-Even in the best schools, the challenge of maintaining high standards and great governance is never a one-off fix.
+Even in the best schools, the challenge of maintaining high standards and good governance is never a one-off fix.

 However, Thinking Governance is intentionally more foundational than that.

-At the heart of every improving school is improving leadership and management, and that includes governance.
+At the heart of every improving school is good leadership and management, and that includes governance.

 For many years, Ofsted grade descriptors for leadership and management have referred strongly to concepts of culture, expectations, creating a climate, ethos, promoting opportunity and working with external partners.